ZupIT/beagle-docs/content/en/api/components/ui/textinput.md

 |onChange|List&lt;Action&gt;||Sets a List of [Actions]({{< ref path="/api/actions" lang="en" >}}) that are triggered when the text field **value changes**|
 |onBlur|List&lt;Action&gt;||Sets a List of [Actions]({{< ref path="/api/actions" lang="en" >}}) that are triggered when the text field **looses focus**|

-{{% alert color="warning" %}}
-Important!
-Beagle offers support for customized actions and if you list any of those on the attributes above you will need to have them mapped in your front end as well.
-You dont have to do this for the Beagle default actions.
-Check our [Customization]({{< ref path="/resources/customization" lang="en" >}}) section to know how to map `Custom Actions` in the front end.
-Select the front end you wish (Android, iOS or WEB) and check the Custom Action section in each segment.
-{{% /alert %}}
 >>>>>>> a1e8cf44... updates the text input info, attribute details and table structure

 ### TextInputType